Kia Optima Interior

 - "The available leather upholstery makes the cabin feel classy.
 The ability to get heated and cooled front seats, a heated rear seat, and a heated steering wheel in a car in this price class is practically unheard of." -- Consumer Guide (2013)

-Standard features on the 2014 Kia Optima include satellite radio, USB and auxiliary inputs, Bluetooth and a cooling glove box.
-The Optima can be equipped with power-folding mirrors, a panoramic sunroof, an eight-speaker Infinity audio system, HD Radio, navigation, a rearview camera, rear parking sensors, blind spot detection with cross traffic alert, Kia’s UVO infotainment system, push-button start, proximity key, dual-zone automatic climate control with back-seat vents and an electronic parking brake.
+Standard features in the 2015 Kia Optima include satellite radio, USB and auxiliary inputs, Bluetooth and a cooling glove box.
+The Optima can be equipped with power-folding mirrors, a panoramic sunroof, an Infinity surround-sound audio system, HD Radio, navigation, a rearview camera, rear parking sensors, blind spot detection, rear cross traffic alert, Kia’s UVO touch-screen infotainment system, push-button start, proximity key and dual-zone automatic climate control.

 - "Backlit, inset gauges are easy to see in most any lighting condition.
 This is in direct contrast to the steering-wheel buttons, which are not well-lit at all." -- Consumer Guide (2013)